 With so many attractions vying for consumers’ attention, what is it about cinema that keeps people putting their hand in their pocket and handing over their hard-earned disposable income?

 For most, it’s the experience of seeing a film on the big screen with the accompanying sound system.
 Often, there are films that HAVE to be seen on the big screen to fully appreciate them.
 Then there are personal traditions that go with certain franchises, such as always seeing the newest Star Wars film on the opening night.
 For some, impatience plays a big part with consumers not wanting to wait for it to come out on the networks or DVD and only see once your cinema going friends have told you what they think of every part of it and ruined the ending for you.
 Whatever the reason, cinema is still going strong.

-Everyman is a cinema group that is continuing to grow.
-They are bringing unadulterated luxury to cinema-goers and providing an all-round experience, not just a film.
+Everyman are bringing unadulterated luxury to cinema-goers and providing an all-round experience, not just a film.
 With stunningly designed interiors, great food, imaginative drinks and exceptional customer service, Everyman lead the way in making a trip to the cinema a really special night out.